shasait/majala-maven-plugin/README.md

 ## Purpose

-Launch an java application by only specifying GAV and MainClass.
+Launch any java application by only specifying Group, Artifact, Version (GAV) and MainClass.
 In contrast to Maven Exec Plugin it does not need a Maven Project in the current working directory.

 ## Example